History of D.A.R.T.

 DART has continued through the years as a volunteer organization.
 Vehicles, boats, equipment and its members have come and gone.
 Throughout, the mission has remained the same.
 DART can provide services for all of Northern California, although, it mainly provide services for the greater seven counties around Sacramento.
 At times, DART has been called out to go great distances to areas where no local agency has the expertise or services that DART provides.

-Today DART has five vehicles, two boats, and three Team Leader response rigs.
+Today DART has several vehicles, some that service operational roles and other that are for support, two boats, and two jet skis.
 Although ‘tired’ they still operate.
 One is a 1979 converted military ambulance.
 DART also has a rigid-hull inflatable boat capable of delivering divers and shore support personnel directly to a water related emergencies.
-Along with all of the diving gear, each vehicle carries many other specialized items such as an underwater camera, line throwers, lift bags, power generators, lights, and radios.
+Along with all of the dive gear, support vehicles carry many other specialized items such as underwater cameras, line throwers, lift bags, power generators, lights, and radios.

 DART uses gear that is outdated and hard to maintain.
 In spite of a deficiency in funds, the members keep the equipment working and serviceable.
 Through the hard work of its members, safety is the number one priority on all missions.
 With more funds this equipment could be updated, replaced and enhanced.